tranxton/unleash-automation-kit/README.md

 This tool is designed to be **idempotent** and safe for scheduled execution (e.g., via cron).

-> ⚠️ **Warning:**
-> If the script crashes after creating a task but before adding the tag, rerunning it may result in duplicate tickets for the same feature flag.
-> This limitation may be addressed in a future version with improved atomicity.

 ### Environment Setup

 Copy the example environment file and configure the required values: